RutaCodes/ShortProjects/Project_OLSmodeling/ProjectScope.md

 # Modeling

-Ordinary Least Square Modeling was used to create predictive nutrient concentration model.
+Ordinary Least Square Modeling was used to develop predictive nutrient concentration model.
 Results from correlation analysis were used to inform which land cover types should be used as explanatory variables in the model.
 Model was developed for each nutrient separately, as land cover influence on observed concentrations will vary from compound to compound.
 In total, 4 predictive OLS models were created: nitrate, chloride, ammonia, and sulphate.

 NITRATE MODEL